genoes/dloc/README.md

 ### Steps
 1. Open Terminal, run ```git clone https://github.com/genoes/idep-dloc-metadata-mapping.git```, and change your current working directory to the "idep-dloc-metadata-mapping" folder.

-2. Open the "solr-query.txt" file and replace ```CHANGE-ME``` with the desired collection file name prefix. e.g. *ihc_comunista*.
-(This information can be found in the **Local information** section in any item page on the IDEP website.
+2. Open the "solr-query.txt" file and replace ```CHANGE-ME``` with the desired collection file name prefix. e.g. *ihc_comunista* (This information can be found in the **Local information** section in any item page on the IDEP website.

 3. In Terminal type: ```bash solr-query.txt```